-- · US domestic nor International flights. - Ecuadorian airport departure taxes at approx. \$41 per person (currently this amount is included in the airfare). - Tours or other services not listed on the itinerary. - Alcoholic beverages nor items of a personal nature; such as clothing, equipment, laundry and phone calls. - Tips to the local staff. - Expenses incurred in preparing for this program such as, but not limited to, non-refundable airline tickets or traveler's insurance, nor additional expenses resulting from flight delays, schedule changes, cancellations, or missed connections.
+- US domestic nor international flights. - Tours, meals (at about \$25-40 each per person) or other services not listed on the itinerary. - Early arrivals, dayrooms or late check-outs at hotels. - Alcoholic beverages nor items of a personal nature; such as clothing, equipment, laundry and phone calls. - Tips to the local staff. - Expenses incurred in preparation such as, but not limited to, non-refundable airline tickets or travel insurance, nor additional expenses resulting from flight delays, schedule changes, cancellations, or missed connections.